pawankumar94/FlaskBased-toolDevelopment/README.md

 - Locally storing with uuid the data in-memory using session of each user.
 - Deleting the Folder after a timer of 3600 sec.(1 hour)

-*Make sure to add the dependancies of the paths in cwd when cloning the program
+*Make sure to add the dependancies of the paths(for temp file storage) in cwd when cloning the program